inayet/masjidikhlas-v3/site/content/contact/_index.md

 ### Feedback
 Your opinion is extremely important to us.
 Please help us meet your expectations by completing an online survey.

-To provide us with your feedback about Masjid Ikhlas's services, please click here.
+To provide us with your feedback about Test Mosque's services, please click here.

 ## Send Us a Message